ibm-cloud-docs/FileStorage/replication.md

 2. Click on the Replica tab and click the Actions link in the upper-right corner.
 3. Select Failover.
    You will receive a message across the top of the page stating the failover is in progress.
 Additionally, an icon will appear next to your volume on the **{{site.data.keyword.filestorage_short}}** indicating that an active transaction is occurring.
 Hovering over the icon produces a dialog indicating the transaction.
 The icon will disappear once the transaction is complete.
 During the failover process, configuration-related actions are read only; you cannot edit any snapshot schedule, change snapshot space, and so on.
 The event is logged in replication history.
    Another message will let you know when your target volume is live.
-Your original source volume’s LUN Name will be followed by REP and its Status will be Inactive.
+Your original source volume's LUN Name will be followed by REP and its Status will be Inactive.
 4. Click the **View All {{site.data.keyword.filestorage_short}}** link in the top right corner.
 5. Click on your active LUN (formerly your target volume).
 This volume will now have an **Active** status.
 6. Mount and attach your storage volume to the host.